-Learning and understanding blogging terminology is a crucial aspect of not only starting a blog but also running a successful and profitable one.
+Learning and understanding blogging terms and blogging vocabulary it’s a crucial aspect of not only starting a blog but also running a successful and profitable one.
 Not only is it important to know blogging terminology but it is also imperative to learn its processes.

 As a former nurse, medical terminology was the foundation of my nursing practice.
 Now, the same concept applies to my blogging business.

-However, it isn’t enough to just learn blogging terminology!
+However, it isn’t enough to learn “blogging vocabulary?”

 Understanding how blogging terms interconnect and comprehending its processes ensures you use them to their full potential.
 Implementing effective blogging strategies requires the use and combination of multiple blogging concepts.

 For instance, learning the definition of email marketing won’t do you much good if you don’t also learn about opt-ins (and how to create a great one), sales funnels (and how to implement one), and what the best email marketing companies for bloggers are.

 But, first things first….